8char/AtlasFramework/docs/libs/permissions.md

 "atlas_easy_permissions": 1
 ```

-If enabled, developers can access the library.
+If enabled, developers can access the framework.